piotr-eryk/piotr-eryk/README.md

 # Piotr Cholewa

 Hi!
-My name is Piotr and I'm an aspiring Game Developer who loves learning new stuff.
-There are always some fascinating new technologies that I want to learn, but I know I have to focus on getting better at what I already know to be succesful.
+My name is Piotr and I'm an aspiring Junior Unity Developer who loves learning new stuff.
+I know that the best way to learn new things is to challenge yourself and solve any difficulties, so I always try to learn new things.

 I have been playing computer games since early childhood.
 When playing games, I often pay attention to how they were created, reading any blogs devoted to given productions.
 Thanks to this, while pursuing my hobbies, I can still develop in game development.